alloy/juse/README.md

 Juse: A Jest script transformer backed FUSE implementation, which allows you to access the FS with files transformed in place by Jest’s script transformer.

+⚠️ _This is just a proof-of-concept.
+It is slow, naive, and unpolished._

 ## Install

 Install dependencies: